reab5555/MS-Treatment-Prediction/README.md

   </tr>
 </table>

-Higher lesion counts are associated with greater disability, while higher white blood cell counts are associated with lower disability.
+Higher lesion counts are associated with greater disability, while higher WB is associated with lower disability.

 <table>
   <tr>